History of massively multiplayer online games: Commercial MMORPGs on the Internet

 As NSFNET restrictions were relaxed, traditional game companies and online services began deploying games on the internet.
 The first commercial text-based MMORPG to make this transition to the Internet from a proprietary network provider (CompuServe, in this case) was Legends of Future Past.
 Legends was also notable for being one of the first titles to have featured professional Game Masters who conducted online events.

 The term MMORPG was coined by Richard Garriott, the creator of Ultima Online, in 1997.
+Prior to this, graphical online games were known as graphical MUDs or gMUDs.
 The term probably derives from "MMOG", which can be traced back to the 1995 E3 Convention, when Dale Addink used it to describe Confirmed Kill.

 The Realm Online was another successful early Internet MMORPG, launched by Sierra Online.
 Although released just after Meridian 59, the beta was active several months before.
 The Realm Online had fully animated 2D graphics, both in and out of combat situations, which made it accessible to a wider audience compared to more text-based games or the graphical MUDs on which it was based.
 Also, its gameplay and interface were already familiar to those accustomed to the graphical adventure games earlier popularised by Sierra.
 Like many of its predecessors, The Realm Online only featured simple turn-based combat.
 However, it did feature a huge number (for the time) of visual character customization options.
 It, too, is still running.

 Nexus: The Kingdom of the Winds, whose beta was released to Korean audiences in 1996 was one of the first MMORPGs.
 It is still an active game today with over 1000 subscribers.

 Meridian 59, launched by 3DO in late 1996, was one of the first Internet MMORPGs.
 It was one of the first Internet games from a major publisher, one of the first to be covered in the major game magazines and the first MMPOG to introduce the flat monthly subscription fee.
 Perhaps most significantly, was its 3D engine, allowing players to experience the game world through the eyes of their characters.
 A cult following quickly grew for Meridian 59 that still exists today.

 Tibia, launched by CipSoft in January 1997, started out as a hobby project by four students.
 The game's graphics have stayed largely the same with a 2D top-down perspective.
 Tibia predates many of the tropes popularized by World of Warcraft and is known for its depth, mysteries and secrets.
 The game is notable for its hardcore leveling curve with harsh death penalties.
 It still receives updates and is most popular in Poland and Brazil.